 While some people downplay the value of reference checking, most employers still check them.
-Knowing this, there are steps you can take to ensure your references work in your favour, not against you.
+There are steps you can take to ensure your references work in your favour, not against you.
 Here are a few guidelines to follow:

-You should only provide professional references – those individuals who can attest to your past work experience.
-They are the ones who are most knowledgeable of your work habits, interpersonal qualities and skill levels.
+You should only provide work-related references: individuals who can attest to your work habits, interpersonal qualities, and skill levels.
 Personal references, such as friends or relatives, provide no value to the employer.

-While this may seem obvious to some, you cannot assume everyone will speak glowingly of you.
+While this may seem obvious, you cannot assume everyone will speak well of you.
 One way to find out is to ask them, “If Company X calls you, what will you say about me?”

 Listen carefully and coach your references if necessary.
 I am not saying that you should put words in their mouths.
-But you might be able to craft how they will speak about you, or refresh their memory about past accomplishments of yours’ they may have forgotten about.
+But you might be able to craft how they will speak about you or refresh their memory about past accomplishments they may have forgotten.

-Do not provide the names of your references in advance.
+Do not provide the names of references in advance

-One effective way to handle this request is to tell the employer you are fine with this step but only after terms of employment have been nailed down.
-You can suggest that they make an offer “subject to a satisfactory reference from your current employer.”
+An effective way to handle this request is to tell the employer you are fine with this step but only after terms of employment have been finalized.
+Many offers are made “Subject to a satisfactory reference from your current employer.”
 Yes, there is still a small chance your employer will speak negatively about you and you lose the offer, but I have never seen this happen.